 To induce interocular suppression, dynamic random texture patterns were created similar to those in Experiment 1.
-Each randomly generated texture pattern consisted of 40 X 40 cells and the size of this whole pattern was 4.7° X 4.7°.
+Each randomly generated texture pattern consisted of 40×40 cells and the size of the whole pattern was $4.7^{\circ} \times 4.7^{\circ}$.
 Cells of the texture patterns were randomly filled with red colors of two luminance levels with approximately equal frequency.
-This manipulation provides a better control across trials in terms of stimulus energy compared the Mondrian frames used in Experiments 1 and 2 in which there was more variability in the local contrast across frames.
-The mean luminance level was approximately equal to the background (i.e., 28 cd/m2).
-On each trial, three frames of the random texture patterns were presented immediately after one another for 100 msec each to create dynamically changing suppressive stimuli.
-The target word or letter string was presented for 100 msec with the second frame of the random texture patterns.
+This manipulation provided a better control across trials in terms of stimulus energy compared with the Mondrian frames used in Experiments 1 and 2 in which there was more variability in the local contrast across frames.
+The mean luminance level was approximately equal to the background (i.e., 47.5 cd/m2).
+On each trial, three frames of the random texture patterns were presented immediately after one another for 100 ms each to create dynamically changing suppressive stimuli.
+The target word or letter string was presented for 100 ms with the second frame of the random texture patterns.
 All other aspects of stimuli were identical to those in Experiment 1.

-Experiment 4 consisted of three sessions; a calibration session, the main experimental session, and a confirmation session.
+Experiment 4 consisted of three sessions: a calibration session, the main experimental session, and a confirmation session.
 The goal of the calibration session was to determine multiple stimulus energy levels in preparation for the main experiment.
 The goal of the confirmation session was to measure the visibility levels resulting from the stimulus energy levels set during the calibration session and to assess any changes that occurred during the experimental session.
 This confirmation session was necessary because it was likely that increased discrimination performance would result from dark adaptation during the main experiment session (Purcell et al., 1983).

-We used two tasks for the calibration and the confirmation sessions; a lexicaldecision task and a feature-discrimination task.
+We used two tasks for the calibration and confirmation sessions: a lexical-decision task and a feature-discrimination task.
 The logic behind our use of the lexical-decision task was that it would indicate at what luminance level people could extract enough information from the word stimuli to know that some word, or word-like stimulus, was presented.
 The feature-discrimination task set a lower benchmark in determining at what luminance level the basic features of words (i.e., letter strings) could be extracted.
-In the lexical-decision task, observers had to determine whether a given letter string was a word or a non-word.
-Words were randomly drawn from the 768 different words used to create 8 sets of semantically related pairs of words.
-Non-words were created by randomly mixing the alphabetical letters in which the frequency of each letter was drawn from the distribution of alphabetical letters of those 768 words.
-In addition, the letter-string length was also drawn from the distribution of word length of the 768-word list.
-In the feature discrimination task, observers had to determine whether a given stimulus was composed of homogeneous Os or Xs (e.g., XXXX versus OOOO).
-The length of this homogeneous letter string was randomly chosen from the same word length frequency distribution used to create non-words as described above.
-We assumed that this feature-discrimination task was easier at the same stimulus energy level compared to lexical-decision task because X is easily distinguishable from O due to these letters being composed of different simple features (Treisman and Gelade, 1980).
+In the lexical-decision task, observers had to determine whether a given letter string was a word or a nonword.
+Words were randomly drawn from the 768 different words used to create eight sets of semantically related pairs of words.
+Nonwords were created by randomly mixing alphabetical letters in which the frequency of each letter was drawn from the distribution of alphabetical letters in those 768 words.
+In addition, the letter-string length was drawn from the distribution of word length of the 768-word list.
+In the feature-discrimination task, observers had to determine whether a given stimulus was composed of homogeneous Os or Xs (e.g., XXXX vs OOOO).
+The length of this homogeneous letter string was randomly chosen from the same word length frequency distribution used to create nonwords described above.
+We assumed that this feature-discrimination task was easier at the same stimulus energy level compared with lexical-decision task because X is easily distinguishable from O due to the letters being composed of different simple features (Treisman and Gelade, 1980).
 In addition, even a single character or a fraction of a single character is as informative as to the whole letter string.